SCNode: Spatial and Contextual Coordinates for Graph Representation Learning: Introduction

 {\bf Our contributions} can be summarized as follows:

-\begin{itemize} \item[$\bullet$] We propose a physics-inspired approach, leveraging Energy Landscape Theory, to construct class-aware node representations. \item[$\bullet$] We introduce contrast-based homophily matrices that provide detailed insights into interactions and homophily tendencies among classes. \item[$\bullet$] Our ClassContrast framework combines spatial and contextual information, achieving highly competitive results with state-of-the-art GNNs in both node classification and link prediction tasks. \item[$\bullet$] Our experiments show that ClassContrast can be smoothly integrated with GNN models, boosting performance across both homophilic and heterophilic settings, proving its versatility across various real-world applications. \end{itemize}
+\begin{itemize} \item[$\bullet$] We propose a novel approach to capture \textit{the relative positioning of nodes} with respect to node classes, incorporating both spatial and contextual perspectives. \item[$\bullet$] We introduce \textit{class-aware homophily matrices}, providing detailed insights into homophily tendencies and enabling a deeper understanding of class interactions in the graph. \item[$\bullet$] Our SCNode model effectively integrates spatial and contextual information, \textit{delivering state-of-the-art performance} in both node classification and link prediction tasks. \item[$\bullet$] We demonstrate that SCNode vectors can be easily integrated into any GNN model as \textit{plug-and-play components}, \textit{significantly boosting performance} in both homophilic and heterophilic settings, showcasing their versatility across diverse real-world applications. \end{itemize}